 For accessibility purposes, this pamphlet has been copied onto our Drainage page.
 A copy of the pamphlet is also available at the Township office should you prefer it in that format.

 Step 6: Building Permit Application

 All applicants must complete, sign and date the Application for a Permit to Construct or Demolish as well as the Roles & Responsibilities Declaration Form, the Site & Drainage Plan Form and the Construction Details form.

-The completed application form must be accompanied by the following:
+The completed application form must include these forms and be accompanied by the following:

 - A deed may be required indicating the name of the current registered owner of the property for which the permit is to be issued.

 - A site plan showing the location of all existing and proposed buildings or additions, any hydro lines, water courses, pipelines, railway tracks and wells or septic systems and leaching beds on the lot in relation to the property